Research Project Descriptions

 Project Goals:

 Accurate modeling of power supply requirements demands detailed information about expected system losses and comparison with available energy and power densities in power supplies.
-This project seeks to develop power supply requirements based on models of devices and fabrication of special-use battery systems for: 1) the cochlear/neural prosthesis testbed and 2) the intraocular testbed.
+This project seeks to develop power supplies for: 1) the cochlear/neural prosthesis testbed and 2) the intraocular testbed.

 Title: Micropower Digital SOI